Filing for Bankruptcy in 2025

 Filing for Bankruptcy Chapter 13

 This type of bankruptcy requires a filer to pay creditors through a three- to five-year repayment plan.
+(11 U.S.C. § 727.)
 While the repayment requirement is often too costly for many, it has benefits.

 For instance, if a creditor is playing hardball, a filer can avoid collection efforts and force the creditor into a Chapter 13 payment plan.
-However, one of the most significant benefits of Chapter 13 is that a debtor can avoid foreclosure and keep a house that would be lost otherwise.
+However, one of the most significant benefits of Chapter 13 is that a debtor can avoid foreclosure and keep a house that would otherwise be lost.

 Because debts aren't treated equally in Chapter 13, a debtor can often channel the monthly payment toward what the debtor wants to accomplish, such as catching up on a house or car payment and paying off nondischargeable tax balances and support obligations over time.
-Creditors holding debts that filers don't care much about, credit card, medical, personal loan balances, and the like, are left dividing what remains, which usually isn't much.
+Creditors holding debts that filers don't care much about, such as credit card, medical, and personal loan balances, are left to divide what remains, which usually isn't much.

 Other benefits exist, too.
 For instance, a filer can strip off a junior residential mortgage if a home is underwater.
 It's also possible to reduce the amount owed on personal property or nonresidential real estate if the debtor can pay the reduced amount in full through the plan, in what is known as a "cramdown."